 With the end of the war on 23 August, Falkenhorst was detailed as a military adviser to the commission negotiating the peace treaty with the Kingdom of Prussia, which was subsequently signed on 29 August.
 After the war, Falkenhorst served on a number of staff appointments including time spent as an instructor at the Royal Military Academy in Strelsau.
 He also frequently served as one of the military escorts of the young Princess Flavia (b.
 1858) of the cadet Elphberg-Schönhausen branch of the royal family.
 During this time, he and Charlotte had three children, Viktoria Elisabeth (b.
 1866), Karl Flavius (b.
 1874), and Sebastian Gottreich Karl (b.
 1877).
 Falkenhorst was subsequently promoted to Oberstwachtmeister (major of cavalry) in 1870.

 In the autumn of 1870, Falkenhorst again traveled to the United States as part of a joint American-Ruritanian venture conducting a secret expedition to the South Pacific Ocean.
 In late November, he reached the Point Discovery shipyards owned by Barbour & Canaan Co., near Seattle, Washington and boarded a new ship built there for the expedition, the S.S.
 Southern Star.
 Setting sail on 7 December, the expedition conducted a series of experiments and surveys of various parts of the South Pacific.
 The details of the voyage have remained highly classified to this day and little is known of it.
 S.S.
-Southern Star returned to the United States on 14 July 1871 and Falkenhorst and the Ruritanian members of the expedition returned to Ruritania, arriving on 28 July.
-Falkenhorst was promoted to Oberstleutnant (lieutenant colonel) in 1876.
-Later that year, while serving as Chief of the Deployment Section of the General Staff, Falkenhorst was asked to secretly prepare plans for suppressing a possible coup d’état.
+Southern Star returned to the United States on 5 February 1872.
+Falkenhorst and the Ruritanian members of the expedition subsequently returned to Ruritania, arriving on 25 March.
+By the time Falkenhorst returned, his regiment had come under the influence of Herzog (Duke) Michael von Strelsau, the King’s second and morganatic son, who has been appointed as Oberstinhaber (colonel-proprietor or honorary colonel).
+Falkenhorst found himself being marginalized, despite being appointed Regimentsadjutant (regimental adjutant), as the Duke filled as many regimental vacancies as he could with favorites brought in from outside.
+This unhappy state of affairs continued for four years until Falkenhorst was promoted to Oberstleutnant (lieutenant-colonel) in 1876, at which time he requested reassignment out of the regiment.
+He was appointed Chef der Aufmarschabteilung (Chief of the Deployment Section) of the General Staff.
+Later that year, while serving in that capacity, Falkenhorst observed a number of suspicious movements and training exercises involving regiments under Duke Michael’s influence.
+Quietly bringing this to the attention of Feldmarschall Leopold Karl Gerhardt Freiherr von Strakencz und Franzenhof, the Chef des Generalstabes der Armee (Chief of the Army General Staff), he was asked to secretly prepare plans for suppressing a possible coup d’état.
 He didn’t realize at the time that this was a response to what later became known as the Zenda Incident.
 In the end the coup was put down by other means and no major military operations were required.
 He was able to deduce some of what had transpired, but kept what he had learned to himself.
-Afterwards, he was asked to serve as the commander of the Life Guard Hussar Regiment, some officers of which were implicated in the Zenda Incident while under the influence of the late Duke Michael of Strelsau (1849 - 1876) who had been honorary colonel of the regiment.
+Afterwards, he was asked to serve as the commander of the Life Guard Hussar Regiment, some officers of which were implicated in the Zenda Incident.
 During his tenure as regimental commander, Falkenhorst quietly purged the regiment of the late Duke’s favorites and restored the regiment, whose reputation has been stained by the affair, to its pride of place.

 Between 14 and 22 September 1878, Ruritania was honored by a visit by former American President Ulysses S Grant and his wife, Julia Boggs Dent Grant, as part of their world tour.
 Falkenhorst and his wife took the opportunity to host the Grants at his Falkengard estate.
 This, sadly, would be the last time Falkenhorst and his wife were able to take part in public ceremonies, as Charlotte Sophia Gräfin von Falkenhorst would die shortly after falling from her horse at the Falkengard lodge on 13 October.
 It was later determined that she had suffered a debilitating stroke, causing her fall.
 Stricken by grief, Falkenhorst withdrew from society as much as possible and concentrated entirely on his duties.